Introduction How Root Cause Analysis is done

 - And again, ask yourself – looking at your answer – why did the problem happen.

 - Ask yourself this question as often as necessary until the team agrees that the problem’s real root cause is identified.
 This may take fewer or more times than 5 WHYS.

 5 WHY Example and template

-Below we will shod an example of a 5 WHY analysis on an issue where glass was in the finished product at a client:
+Below we will show an example of how to perform a Root Cause Analysis with a 5 WHY on an issue where glass was found in the finished product at a client:

 - Why did the client find glass in our product?
 Because one of the light bulbs broke at line 5.
 Now you know where it happened.